Xilinx/xoclv2/src/Documentation/fpga/xrt.rst

 Driver Interfaces
 =================

-xrt-mgnt Driver Ioctls
+xrt-mgmt Driver Ioctls
 ----------------------

-Ioctls exposed by xrt-mgnt driver to user space are enumerated in the following
+Ioctls exposed by xrt-mgmt driver to user space are enumerated in the following
 table:

 == ===================== ============================ ==========================
 #  Functionality         ioctl request code            data format
 == ===================== ============================ ==========================
-1  FPGA image download   XMGNT_IOCICAPDOWNLOAD_AXLF    xmgnt_ioc_bitstream_axlf
+1  FPGA image download   XMGMT_IOCICAPDOWNLOAD_AXLF    xmgmt_ioc_bitstream_axlf
 == ===================== ============================ ==========================

 A user xclbin can be downloaded by using the xbmgmt tool from the XRT open source